taoteg/call-of-duty-2-docker-server/ubuntu_cod2server/README.md

 * You might want to use a separated user to launch your docker container.
 In this case do not forget to add him to the docker group : `sudo gpasswd -a USER\_NAME docker`, and restart docker dameon : `sudo service docker restart`.
 * You also might want to [automate the container startup at server boot](https://docs.docker.com/articles/host_integration/).
 * There is a similar repository on github which propose a Call of Duty 2 server based on CentOS : [hberntsen/docker-cod2](https://github.com/hberntsen/docker-cod2)
-* The gcc3-libs in the `cod2server` folder was used as a workaround before finding a proper solution to add it using official repositories (32 / 64 bit runtime issues).It is not used anymoer but will stay here as a backup, just in case it would not be supported anymore.
+* The gcc3-libs in the `cod2server` folder was used as a workaround before finding a proper solution to add it using official repositories (32 / 64 bit runtime issues).
+It is not used anymoer but will stay here as a backup, just in case it would not be supported anymore.

 ## TODO
 - add config.cfg